JLMuehlbauer/food-sales-prediction/README.md

 As stated previously, this single decision regression tree is far from perfect; the low R-squared values for both the train and test data shows that this model has high bias.
 The RMSE values also show that the model makes predictions with large residuals, especially when compared to the average item outlet sales.
 The interested parties should be aware of the limitations of this model and leave room for some error.

 The next steps in obtaining a better model would be to try a random forest model on the data.
-This should improve the performance metrics as this model bootstraps, aggregates, and randomizes the allowable features in the decision tree.
+This should improve the performance metrics as this technique bootstraps, aggregates, and randomizes the allowable features in the decision tree.
 From the correlation heat map, only one numeric term was even moderately correlated to the item outlet sales.
 By randomizing the available features, there could exist some additional predictive power from the other features.

 To improve the model even further, additional features could be measured and recorded.
 In theory, having more "useful" information to describe the target should improve the predictive capability of the model.
 For example, "organic" could be added as a feature to describe if the item is organic or conventional.
 That said, there is no guarentee that additional features will improve the model